raul23/pyebooktools/examples.rst

 .. code-block:: terminal

-   INFO     Running pyebooktools v0.1.0a3
+   Running pyebooktools v0.1.0a3
-   INFO     Verbose option disabled
+   Verbose option disabled
-   INFO     OCR=always, first try OCR then conversion INFO     Will run OCR on file 'pdf_to_convert.pdf' with 1 page...
+   OCR=always, first try OCR then conversion
+   Will run OCR on file 'pdf_to_convert.pdf' with 1 page...
-   INFO     OCR successful!
+   OCR successful!

 Convert a pdf file to text **without** OCR
 ------------------------------------------